Kill List

 ⏱️ Runtime & Duration

-The total runtime of Kill List is 95 minutes (1h 35m).
-Ensuring you have enough time for the full cinematic experience.
+The total runtime of Kill List (2011) is 95 minutes (1h 35m).
+Directed by Ben Wheatley, the film runs for 95 minutes in its complete theatrical version.

 Verdict Summary